LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/Third Party Bot Connectors.md

 LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through the Conversational Cloud just like a normal human agent.

-Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the Custom Integrations Option.
+Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the FaaS Integrations Option.

 Each connector provides the functionality to